KesharwaniArpita/Hack2Educate-GenZ/Project 1/ReadMe.md

 - Use the give command in Anaconda PowerShell Prompt Setup a new python virtual environment.
-- -conda create --name YT-env python=3.9        # You can use python version installed in your system
+- conda create --name YT-env python=3.9        # You can use python version installed in your system
-- -conda activate YT-env
+- conda activate YT-env

 install these pacakages in the virtual evironment.
 - conda install google-api-python-client